savonet/book/workflow.md

 ### File output

-The next output we are going to see is file output which, as you would expect, is performed by the operator `file.output`.
+The next output we are going to see is the file output which, as you would expect, is performed by the operator `file.output`.
 It takes three arguments: the encoding format, the name of the file, and the source we want to encode in the file.
 For instance, we can encode a source `s` in the mp3 file `out.mp3` with